StackExchange/stack-blog/_posts/2017-01-09-say-farewell-to-winter-bash-2016.md

 There were a total of 14 secret hats (assuming you count both the sun and moon version of Where In The World? separately) meaning a total of 42 hats again this year.
 Of course, at most you could only earn 41 since you couldn't get both the sun and moon hat.

 The most common secret hat was the solstice hat for participating on December 21, 2016.
 The **Where In the World?** Sun hat was awarded 39,078 times to 33,341 users, while the Moon version was awarded 35,784 times to 30,209 users.
-This was similar to last year's [Flip Flop hat](http://meta.stackexchange.com/questions/270788/is-there-a-list-of-what-each-of-the-winter-bash-hats-is-named-after/272558#272558), but [Sklivvz](http://meta.stackexchange.com/users/131112/sklivvz) got creative in [how the randomness was assigned](http://sklivvz.com/posts/i-built-a-hardware-rng-for-christmas).
+This was similar to last year's [Flip Flop hat](http://meta.stackexchange.com/questions/270788/is-there-a-list-of-what-each-of-the-winter-bash-hats-is-named-after/272558#272558), but [Sklivvz](http://meta.stackexchange.com/users/131112/sklivvz) got creative in [how randomness was assigned](http://sklivvz.com/posts/i-built-a-hardware-rng-for-christmas).

 ![Where In the World](https://i.stack.imgur.com/gCc44.jpg)

 The first secret hat awarded was **This Is Fine**.
 It was awarded to [Jake](http://stackoverflow.com/users/3814799/jake) on [Stack Overflow](http://stackoverflow.com/) less than 30 minutes into Winter Bash on December 19th.
-The community accurately guessed that this was awarded if you have an upvoted answer on a question with a bounty, but you dont win the bounty.
+The community accurately guessed that this was awarded if you have an upvoted answer on a question with a bounty, but you don't win the bounty.
 This hat was awarded 965 times to 958 users.

 ![This Is Fine](https://i.stack.imgur.com/ubTNy.png)